pushowl/nacelle-pushowl-nuxt-module/README.md

 ```

-### Show a native prompt 5 seconds after the app is open
+### Show a native browser prompt 5 seconds after the app is open

 ```
 setTimeout(() => {